frankyeh/Practicum/tracking.md

 3. If only one direction has been tracked, **return to Step 1**, reverse the initial direction, and repeat tracking to complete the full trajectory.
  Otherwise, tracking ends.

 ### Strategy 1 Deterministic fiber tracking:

 <img src="https://github.com/user-attachments/assets/5b81394d-6335-4982-bde7-20b3c338e6df" width="400"/>

-  - Always select less turning angle at Step 3
-  - Use GQI ODF local maximum to differentiate kissing from crossing
+  - Use GQI ODF local maximum, and all resolved fiber orientations are assumed 'crossing'.
-  - At Step 3, always choose the less turning angle -> all resolved fiber orientations are implicitly treated as 'crossing'.
+  - At Step 3, always choose the less turning angle ->

 Example:
   - GQI + deterministic fiber tracking